labKnowledge/exlement/README.md

 ```

 ## Quick Start
-copy and paste this in html file and your ready
+Copy and paste this into an HTML file and you're ready.

+Basic Page
 ```html
 <!DOCTYPE html>
 <html lang="en">